rust-lang/reference/src/inline-assembly.md

 r[asm.options.checks.noreturn]
 - It is a compile-time error to specify `noreturn` on an asm block with outputs and without labels.

-r[asm.options.checks.label-with-outputs]
-- It is a compile-time error to have any `label` blocks in an asm block with outputs.

 ```rust,compile_fail
 # #[cfg(target_arch = "x86_64")] {
 let z: i32;